deepakkum21/Docker/kubernetes.md

 5. Once the master is initialized and before joining the worker nodes to the master, we must ensure that the network pre-requisites are met.
 A normal network connectivity between the systems is not SUFFICIENT for this.
 Kubernetes requires a `special network between the master and worker nodes which is called as a` **`POD network`**.

-6.  last step is to join the worker nodes to the master node.
+6. Last step is to join the worker nodes to the master node.